 This tactic was more effective for websites I built for clients than for myself, presumably because my own sites weren’t popular enough to warrant much archival effort.
 And even when I was able to find archived copies, pages would often be missing, so it’s still not a complete record.

-My very first sites — mlingojones.com and early versions of jakelazaroff.com — are actually in the Internet Archive as well… but sadly, the CSS files 404, so you can’t see the designs.
+The Internet Archive actually has copies of my very first sites — mlingojones.com and early versions of jakelazaroff.com — but sadly, the CSS files 404, so you can’t see the designs.

 There are a few lessons here.

 An obvious one: use source control.
 This isn’t nearly as much of a problem these days, since these services are ubiquitous.
 (Use LFS if you have a lot of media files, like I do).

 Don’t use nonstandard technologies like Flash.
 This was pretty clear at the time, too, which is why I didn’t make a lot of stuff with it.
 I’m hoping the Ruffle developers keep up their great work, but I can’t say for sure that my Flash projects will ever be fully viewable on the web again.